-The proposed action would not result in any additional impacts to land use compatibility since CCAFS's current use includes launching space vehicles.
+The Proposed Action would not result in any additional impacts to land use compatibility since CCAFS's past, current and future use includes launching space vehicles.
 The Proposed Action would not generate additional impacts on visual resources within the flight range of the Terran 1 Vehicle.

-The Proposed Action is consistent with existing land use within the ROI as well as with the Base General Plan and the Air Force mission at CCAFS.
+The Proposed Action is consistent with past, current and future planned land use within the ROI as well as with the Base General Plan and the Air Force mission at CCAFS.
 The visual presence of the proposed infrastructure is within the existing LC-16 footprint.